 You may not hear many people talking about dyspareunia, or painful intercourse, but it’s a common and distressing problem that affects nearly three out of four women.
 Dr. Anna Le and the team at Annandale Ob-Gyn have talked with and successfully treated many women with dyspareunia.
-Please don’t hesitate to call one of the offices in Annandale or Falls Church, Virginia, or book an appointment online if you struggle with pain during sex.
+Please don’t hesitate to call one of the offices in Annandale or Alexandria, Virginia, or book an appointment online if you struggle with pain during sex.
 They can help you regain a healthy and satisfying sex life.

 Painful sex, or dyspareunia, has many possible causes.
 Vaginal dryness, vaginismus (involuntary vaginal muscle spasms), tight muscles due to stress, and emotional issues such as relationship problems, depression, and anxiety are some of the most common reasons sexual intercourse becomes painful.